aminalhazwani/mac-web-dev-setup/README.md

 you should get: `Your system is ready to brew.`.

 ## [](#git)Git
 Git is an awesome tool for developers.
-To learn more about it and about its super powers I suggest you to read this [article](#).
+To learn more about it and about its super powers I suggest you to look throw this [awesome resources](http://bradfrost.com/blog/post/gitgithub-resources/) collected by the awesome [Brad Frost](http://bradfrost.com/).

 To install Git run
 ```